• Skip to primary navigation

 Method

-1. Combine: Place all of the ingredients in a large mixing bowl and use a silicone spatula to mix very well until incorporated.
+1. Place all of the ingredients in a large mixing bowl and use a silicone spatula to mix very well until incorporated.

 ½ cup almond flour, ½ cup unsweetened shredded coconut, ¼ cup vanilla protein powder, ¼ teaspoon sea salt, ¼ teaspoon ground cinnamon, ½ cup salted creamy no-stir peanut butter, ¼ cup coconut oil, ¼ cup maple syrup, ⅓ cup mini chocolate chips

-2. Cool: Place the dough in the fridge for 15 minutes to firm slightly.
+2. Place the dough in the fridge for 15 minutes to firm slightly.
 (Don't skip this step!)

-3. Form: Use your hands to form 1-inch balls and place on parchment paper or a non-stick baking sheet.
+3. Use your hands to form 1-inch balls and place on parchment paper or a non-stick baking sheet.

-4. Chill: Carefully place the balls in a parchment paper-lined container and chill in the fridge for at least one hour.
+4. Carefully place the balls in a parchment paper-lined container and chill in the fridge for at least one hour.
 Balls should stay stored in the fridge and will stay good for at least a week.
 Enjoy!

 Nutrition